February 16, 2026

 Americans don't truly decide who heads their government.

-Because of their severely polarized 2-party system and flawed primary elections that often lead to candidates that are all but hand-picked by oligarchs, corporations and special interest PACs, who spend 100s of millions of dollars shaping the outcome.
+Because of the US's severely polarized 2-party system and flawed primary elections that often lead to candidates that are all but hand-picked by oligarchs, corporations and special interest PACs, who spend 100s of millions of dollars shaping the outcome.
 And because of the flawed electoral college, ultimately, only a tiny handful of swing voters, in a tiny handful of swing states, decide for the whole of the country, who, of the two questionable candidates, will be the next president, and thus, much to our dismay, the de-facto leader of the world.

 It's one thing to accept the hegemony of one responsible country, if it's been, more or less, leading to prosperity and stability for most.
 But is it acceptable to subject the whole world to the will of one man, only at the mercy of the US's internal system keeping his power in check?
 When this system falls apart such as with today's US, he ends up with unchecked powers at home, and with the US having unchecked powers on the world stage, one man ends up with unchecked powers over the whole world.
 Now, what if such man is inexperienced, unstable, greedy, corrupt and openly hellbent on dismantling the international order?